 Last May, as part of a research project funded by a Natural Resources Conservation Service Conservation Innovation Grant (NRCS-CIG), six piles were built on concrete pads to investigate issues with compost management according to the NOP guidelines.
 The piles were made out of identical materials: leaves as a carbon source, food waste as a green material, and chicken manure as a high nitrogen input.
 Three piles were managed according to NOP guidelines and the other three piles were managed by a process known as TAT (turn according to temperature).

 The activity and growth of organisms produces vast amounts of heat and causes the temperature of a compost pile to rise quickly.
-This heat is essential to kill harmful pathogenic bacteria, fungi, protozoa, worms and other parasites as well as weed seeds in the pile, and it can also tell us when the pile needs to be turned.
+This heat is essential to killing harmful pathogenic bacteria, fungi, protozoa, worms, and other parasites as well as weed seeds in the pile, and it can also tell us when the pile needs to be turned.
 We use thermometers to measure the temperature of our compost piles as an indicator of the activity of the microorganisms in the piles.
-When a pile reaches 160 degrees F (or above) we then know it is time to turn the pile because high temperatures indicate that the activity of organisms is so high that the oxygen in the pile is being used up faster than it can diffuse into the pile from the outside air.
+When a pile reaches 160 degrees F (or above), we know it is time to turn the pile because high temperatures indicate that the activity of organisms is so high that the oxygen in the pile is being used up faster than it can diffuse into the pile from the outside air.
 This loss of oxygen, coupled with the high temperatures, can actually kill the good organisms if it isn’t addressed quickly enough.

 The TAT piles were turned whenever temperatures reached this critical threshold, whereas the NOP piles were simply turned five times in 15 days (typically once every 3 days) as the guidelines suggests.
 Our goal was to investigate if turning according to temperature would result in a higher quality of compost with more beneficial microorganisms.
-We are also hoping to clarify whether the TAT method would allow the pile to be managed more easily than the NOP method, which requires mandatory turning but not always necessary or timely turning.
+We were also hoping to clarify whether the TAT method would allow the pile to be managed more easily than the NOP method, which requires mandatory turning but not always necessary or timely turning.

 Concrete pads: The issue, the resolution